 In Montreal, the team embraced the idea of green spaces, installing a vineyard on their rooftop terrace.
 The urban vineyard helps absorb rainwater, reduce the temperature of the rooftop and create spaces for biodiversity to thrive.
 While at Ivory Tower in Lyon the building itself produces energy, around 105 000 KWh per year via its PV panels.

-At the new 24,000m2 Ubisoft HQ in Paris ‘Floresco’, around 1,700 team members will be moving into a new greener building.
+At the new 24,000m2 Ubisoft HQ in Paris ‘Floresco’, around 1,700 team members moved into a new greener building.
 Some of the key features of the building include a revamped lighting system with automated blinds based on sunlight and a state of the art air conditioning & heating system.
 The building has received several environmental certifications including HQE, BREEAM and WELL.